van0014/Song-Select-dual-language-verses/README.md

 This script takes a text file and looks for the lyrics using a basic system.

-Please edit your song files before translating them.
-This script does not read song section titles, such as bridge, chorus or verse.
-Instead, these are detected as the first line after blank spaces.
-These lines are not translated, while the lines below them are.
-Many songs have a blank line inbetween lyrics that are meant to be part of the section right before the blank line happened.
-You will need to either remove the blank line, add another title, or edit this script
+DeepL is used to automate accurate translations;
+You will need to add your DeepL API key into the python text file to use this script